tophercf/distance-learning/readme.md

 ### **Project Structure**
-The project is broken out by asset type, with the main `index.html` file serving as the main project index.
+The project is broken out by asset type, with the main `index.html` file serving as the main project index for the website.

     .
     ├── css                   # stylesheet directory
     │   ├── vendor            # vendor css files used to support various functionality │   └── style.css         # custom css